Originally presented at the Annual Meetings of the Society for the Study of Social Problems – August 13, 2017.

 I’d like to get back to the idea of thinking and acting locally.

 In February, I started reading “Emergent Strategy: Shaping Change, Changing Worlds” by adrienne maree brown.
 Adrienne is black woman, author, activist, and science-fiction scholar.
-She was mentored by Grace Lee Bogs, and has been inspired by Octavia Butler.
+She was mentored by Grace Lee Bogs and takes inspiration from Octavia Butler.

 I’d like to share with you, adrienne’s explanation of emergent strategy: